 That Sunday Udit calls.
 He skips over the mandatory question about my health and asks to speak to Choti, even though Dipti is home.
 Choti walks toward the phone as though she's crossing a busy road, her hands curled tightly around her ladybug pillow.
 She mumbles into the receiver, her back to me, and after a minute when she turns around the ladybug's button-eye is pulled out.

 Before I can react, she squeals, "Look, Nanu.
 Look!
 The gecko is back."
 She runs to me and buries her head in my chest.

 I take her face in my hands, holding it like a reward, "There is nothing to be afraid of, Choti.
-Do you know that Chameli brings good luck to our family?
+Do you know Chameli brings good luck to our family?
 No?
 Then let me tell you a story.
-The day that Nani's doctor told her that she had two month's to remain on earth, I saw Chameli for the very first time, right here, next to the bulb.
+The day Nani's doctor told her she had two month's to remain on earth, I saw Chameli for the very first time, right here, next to the bulb.
 I ran to kill her, so angry was I about everything, but Nani stopped me, saying the creature would bring us luck.
 Chameli came back every day after that and do you know what happened?
 Your Nani was on earth for six more months.
 Six very happy months."

 Choti looks at the lizard like a freezing man at a fire.
 "Maybe we can ask Chameli to bring Nani down from the stars," she says.